julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 **_Solution:_**

-Assuming that two-dimensional array is not ragged, the solution is very straightforward:
+Assuming that the two-dimensional array of integers is not ragged, the solution is very straightforward:

 ```java
 public class Matrix {